-This document comprises a registration document (the "Registration Document") relating to Bytes Technology Group plc (the "Company"; Bytes UK and its subsidiary undertakings, or in the event of and following the Demerger, the Company and its subsidiary undertakings, including Bytes UK the "Bytes Group") prepared in accordance with the Prospectus Regulation Rules of the Financial Conduct Authority of the United Kingdom ("FCA") made under section 73A of the Financial Services and Markets Act 2000 ("FSMA").
-This Registration Document has been approved by the FCA, as competent authority under the Prospectus Regulation Rules.
-A copy of this Registration Document has been filled with the FCA and has been made available to the public in accordance with the Prospectus Regulation Rules.
-The FCA only approves this Registration Document as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
-Such approval should not be considered as an endorsement of the Company that is the subject of this Registration Document.
+This document comprises a prospectus (the "Prospectus") for the purposes of Regulation (EU) 2017/1129, as amended (the "Prospectus Regulation") relating to Bytes Technology Group plc (the "Company") prepared in accordance with the Prospectus Regulation Rules of the Financial Conduct Authority (the "FCA") made under section 73A of the Financial Services and Markets Act 2000 (the "FSMA") and a pre-listing statement prepared in accordance with the applicable JSE Listings Requirements.
+A copy of this Prospectus has been filled with, and approved by, the FCA and the JSE and has been made available to the public in accordance with the Prospectus Regulation Rules.
+The FCA only approves this Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
+Such approval should not be considered as an endorsement of the Company that is, or the quality of the securities that are, the subject of this Prospectus.
+Investors should make their own assessment as to the suitability of investing in the ordinary shares in the capital of the Company (the "Shares").